-96 Section 2 Definitions 99 2.1 As used in these regulations: 100 "Act" means the Inland Wetlands and Watercourses Act, sections 22a-36 through 22a-45, 101 102 inclusive, of the Connecticut General Statutes, as amended.
-103 104 "Agency" means the Inland Wetlands and Watercourses Commission of the Town of Salisbury.
-105 106 "Agent Approval" - An inland wetlands agency may delegate to its duly authorized agent the authority 107 to approve or extend an activity that is not located in a wetland or watercourse when such agent finds 108 that the conduct of such activity would result in no greater than a minimal impact on any wetland or 109 watercourse.
-110 111 "Bogs" are watercourses distinguished by evergreen trees and shrubs underlain by peat deposits, 112 poor or very poor drainage, and highly acidic conditions.
-113 114 "Clear-cutting" means the harvest of timber in a fashion which removes all trees down to a two-115 inch diameter at breast height.
-116 117 "Commissioner of Environmental Protection" means the commissioner of the State of Connecticut 118 Department of Environmental Protection.
-119 120 "Continual flow" means a flow of water, which persists for an extended period of time; this flow 121 may be interrupted during periods of drought or during the low flow period of the annual 122 hydrological cycle, June through September, but it recurs in prolonged succession.
-123 124 "Cumulative Impact" is the impact on the environment that results from the compounding of 125 incremental impact of an activity or action when added to other past, present, and reasonably 126 foreseeable future actions.
-127 "Deposit" includes, but shall not be limited to fill, grade, dump, place, discharge or emit.
-128 129 "Discharge" means emission of any water, substance, or material into waters of the state whether 130 131 or not such substance causes pollution.
-132 133 "Essential to the farming operation" means that the proposed activity is necessary and indispensable to sustain farming activities on the farm.
-134 135 "Farming" shall be consistent with the definition as noted in section 1-1(q) of the Connecticut 136 137 General Statutes.
-(See Appendix A) 138 139 "Feasible" means able to be constructed or implemented consistent with sound engineering 140 principles.
-141 142 "Grubbing" means digging to remove or uproot trees or stumps.
-143 "Headwaters" are composed of numerous small tributaries and groundwater seepages which coalesce 144 145 into larger tributaries and are the source of all rivers and streams.
-146 147 "Jurisdictional Ruling" is a ruling made by the Agency when determining if an activity is exempt from 148 permitting on the basis of as of right or nonregulated use in accordance with Section 4 of these

-Commented [AC2]: 22a-1b(c) the environmental consequences of the proposed action including...cumulative impact

-Commented [AC3R2]: EPA: May 1999 the assessment of cumulative impacts - National Environmental Policy Act for actions of federal agencies.
-The concept takes into account all disturbances since cumulative impacts result in the compounding of effect.
-Compounding = good word.
+Section 2 Definitions

+2.1 As used in these regulations:

+"Act" means the Inland Wetlands and Watercourses Act, sections 22s-36 through 22-45, inclusive, of the Connecticut General Statutes, as amended.

+"Agency" means the Inland Wetlands and Watercourses Commission of the Town of Salisbury.

+"Agent Approval" - An inland wetlands agency may delegate to its duly authorized agent the authority to approve or extend an activity that is not located in a wetland or watercourse when such agent finds that the conduct of such activity would result in no greater than a minimal impact on any wetland or watercourse.

+"Bogs" are watercourses distinguished by evergreen trees and shrubs underlain by peat deposits, poor or very poor drainage, and highly acidic conditions.

+"Clear-cutting" means the harvest of timber in a fashion which removes all trees down to a twoinch diameter at breast height.

+"Commissioner of Energy and Environmental Protection" means the commissioner of the State of Connecticut Department of Energy and Environmental Protection.

+"Continual flow" means a flow of water, which persists for an extended period of time: this flow may be interrupted during periods of drought or during the low flow period of the annual hydrological cycle, June through September but it recurs in prolonged succession.

+"Cumulative Impact" is the impact on the environment that results from the compounding of incremental impact of an activity or action when added to other past, present, and reasonably foreseeable future actions.

+"Deposit" includes, but shall not be limited to fill, grade, dump, place, discharge or emit.

+"Discharge" means emission of any water, substance, or material into waters of the state whether or not such substance causes pollution.

+"Essential to the farming operation" means that the proposed activity is necessary and indispensable to sustain farming activities on the farm.

+"Farming" shall be consistent with the definition as noted in section 1-1(q) of the Connecticut General Statutes.
+(See Appendix A)

+"Feasible" means able to be constructed or implemented consistent with sound engineering principles.

+"Grubbing" means digging to remove or uproot trees or stumps.

+"Headwaters" are composed of numerous small tributaries and groundwater seepages which coalesce into larger tributaries and are the source of all rivers and streams.

+"Jurisdictional Ruling" is a ruling made by the Agency when determining if an activity is exempt from permitting on the basis of as of right or nonregulated use in accordance with Section 4 of these